aetperf/arpe.vision-documentation/docs/Viz Extension/Viz-Radar.md

 # Viz - Radar

+Visualize multivariate data with our Radar Chart extension for Tableau, ideal for comparing multiple variables across categories.

 ### First Steps

 Add a dimension to the Axis mark card, add a dimension to the Dimension mark card, and a measure to the Measure mark card.